gleam-lang/website/community.md

     </li>
 </ul>

+You can also subscribe to updates from community newsletter [Gleam Weekly](https://gleamweekly.com/).

 ## Code of Conduct

 The Gleam community is a space where we treat each other kindly and with